-WARN ACT DATABASE — Data Updated Daily
+WARN ACT DATABASE — Data Updated Weekly

 2026 Layoff Statistics: Month-by-Month

-Through April 2026, 766 WARN Act notices have been filed across 37 states, affecting 91,190 employees.
+Through June 2026, 2,100 WARN Act notices have been filed across 42 states, affecting 208,744 employees.
 The chart below shows layoff activity by state and month for 2026 year-to-date.

 Mass Layoffs by State - Last 24 Months